curlykorine/Site-connectivity-checker/README.md

 ## Getting started guide
 1. From [Site-connectivity-checker](https://github.com/curlykorine/Site-connectivity-checker) repository download all the documents to your local project
-2. Write in command line/terminal from the project directory to install all the required libraries: `pip install -r requirements.txt`
+2. Write in command line/terminal from the project directory `pip install -r requirements.txt` to install all the required libraries
 3. From the project directory write in command line/terminal to run the app: `python3 ./main.py` or `python main.py`

 ## Glossary